Arizona Gila Monster

 How Venomous is the Gila Monster?

 Its venom is a mild neurotoxin and similar in toxicity of the Coral Snake.
 Unlike venomous snakes that inject venom with fangs, the Gila Monster latches on to its victim with strong jaws.
 It releases venom through hollow teeth from venom glands at the bottom of its mouth and injects venom with a "chewing motion" into the wound.
-When bitten, the victim must remove the Gila Monster quickly to minimize the amount of distributed venome.
-Because they "hang-on", it often loses some of its teeth when yanked-off".
+When bitten, the victim must remove the Gila Monster quickly to minimize the amount of distributed venom.
+Because they "hang-on", it often loses some of its teeth when yanked-off.
 If near water, the victim can submerge the lizard to break free of its continued bite.

 As a neurotoxin, the venom attacks the nervous system.
 Again, deaths from Gila Monster bites are very rarely life-threatening but are mostly dangerous to infants and the unhealthy.
 Symptoms are severe pain, weakness due to a rapid drop in blood pressure and swelling.
 In some cases there could be partial, temporary paralysis of limbs and even hemorrhaging of internal organs.
 So, always seek emergency treatment.

-Closeup of Gila Monster Head
+Gila Monster Facts

 The Gila Monster is a gorgeous creature.
 Its head is large with small beady eyes.
 The tail is short and fat and used to store fat so they are able to go months between meals.
 They feed on eggs of other reptiles and birds, and will eat small newborns.